-Supported by the Common Fund at the National Institutes of Health, the Health Care Systems Research Collaboratory supports the design and rapid execution of pragmatic clinical trial Demonstration Projects that address questions of major public health importance and engage healthcare delivery systems in research partnerships.
+The NIH Pragmatic Trials Collaboratory (https://rethinkingclinicaltrials.org/) supports the design and execution of pragmatic clinical trials and engages healthcare delivery systems in research partnerships.
 These projects help to establish best practices and provide proof of concept for innovative designs in pragmatic clinical research.

 Jutkowitz E, Bynum JPW, Mitchell SL, et al. Diagnosed prevalence of Alzheimer’s disease and related dementias in Medicare Advantage plans.
 Alzheimers Dement (Amst).
 2020;12(1). doi:10.1002/dad2.12048

 Simon GE, Platt R, Hernandez AF.
 Evidence from Pragmatic Trials during Routine Care — Slouching toward a Learning Health System.
 New England Journal of Medicine.
 2020;382(16):1488-1491. doi:10.1056/NEJMp1915448

 Marsolo KA, Brown JS, Hernandez AF, et al. Considerations for using distributed research networks to conduct aspects of randomized trials.
 Contemporary Clinical Trials Communications.
 2020;17:100515. doi:10.1016/j.conctc.2019.100515

 Panozzo CA, Curtis LH, Marshall J, et al. Incidence of statin use in older adults with and without cardiovascular disease and diabetes mellitus, January 2008- March 2018.
 PLoS One.
 2019;14(12). doi:10.1371/journal.pone.0223515